angelcervera/akka-gRPC-persistence-example/README.md

 # Migrating to AKKA 2.6 Typed

-I'm starting to migrate few projects to AKKA 2.6 from AKKA 2.*.
+I'm starting to migrate a few projects to AKKA 2.6 from AKKA 2.*.
 The idea is to start using the new (and looks like now more mature) Akka Typed.

 So I will use this repo to try the migration in a small project before